HackRU/snackRU/README.md

 ## Example Uses

 - Volunteers can increment snack counts when hackers take snacks
-- Ryan & Andrea can send notifications to volunteers if they need something done ASAP
+- directors can post notifications to volunteers if they need something done ASAP
 - App will notify users every 30 min to clean table/refill coffee

 ## Style Guide